 Windy Hill Farm was established in 2006 when David & I moved "back to the Farm" where David grew up.
-We started our herd with 9 commercial goats that we used to clean up the brush.
+We started our herd with 9 commercial goats that we used to clean up the overgrowth around the farm.
 We enjoyed the goats so much that in 2008 we expanded our herd to include 100% New Zealand and Purebred Registered KIKO goats.
 After seventeen years in the goat business, we've settled down into a smaller herd of 30 does and two herd sires.
 We are focusing on breeding our Best does to our Best bucks.

-We are now raising KIKO breeding stock that are hardy, good foragers, easy to handle & great mothers.
-We have three sires on the farm.
+We enjoy raising KIKO breeding stock that are hardy, good foragers, easy to handle & great mothers.
+We have two sires on the farm.
 We like to leave our doelings with their mothers and let nature take its course for weaning.
 We have seen that is makes a stronger doeling and instills strong familial bonds, thus making her a better mother.
 The bucklings are weaned at 3 months of age and moved into the buck pen.

 We have found Registered KIKOs are the breed that works for us and we hope it will work for you too.
 Farm Management is key to raising strong goats.
 Rotational grazing is our preferred method of parasite control.
 Our goats are only wormed "as needed".
 All our registered stock is DNA-certified through the National Kiko Registry (www.NationalKikoRegistry.com).